NickJongens/PowDocker/README.md

-# PowerShellDocker
+# PSDocker
-Experience the power of 'PowerShellDocker': PowerShell and Docker, seamlessly combined for script automation using supervisord for a continuously running script 🚀
+Experience the power of 'PSDocker': PowerShell and Docker, seamlessly combined for script automation using supervisord for a continuously running script 🚀
 Looking to run your favorite PowerShell scripts seamlessly within Docker containers on a Linux kernel, not as Windows container?
 Want to be able to put a powershell script in a kubernetes cluster?

-With 'PowerShellDocker,' you can achieve continuous PowerShell automation, harnessing the flexibility and scalability of Docker.
+With 'PSDocker,' you can achieve continuous PowerShell automation, harnessing the flexibility and scalability of Docker.
 Whether it's scripting, testing, or automating tasks, you can do it!
 Supervisord ensures the script will run forever, or until you kill the container :)

 ## Installing modules & packages